errorstack/css2js/readme.md

 # CSS2JS - Build Standalone UI Modules

-CSS2JS cloud help you build standalone UI modules without reference addtional CSS file.
-You can compile your CSS to a normal JavaScript file, a RequireJS module, AngularJS module or any other custom JavaScript module.
+CSS2JS could help you build standalone UI modules without referencing addtional CSS file.
+You can compile your CSS to a normal JavaScript file, a RequireJS module, an AngularJS module or any other custom JavaScript module.

 ## Install
 npm install es-css2js -g